 Following President Nixon's announcement of a ceasefire in Vietnam, international observers are speculating on the future of U.

-Following President Nixon's announcement of a ceasefire in Vietnam, international observers are speculating on the future of U.S. Bases in Thailand, and on the presence of American warships in the Gulf of Tong King.
+Background: Following President Nixon's announcement of a ceasefire in Vietnam, international observers are speculating on the future of U.S. Bases in Thailand, and on the presence of American warships in the Gulf of Tong King.

 During the mid-sixties America Built a number of secret Air Force Bases in Thailand.
 From these bases the giant B-52 bombers could strike into Vietnam.
 It's from the American-built port of Sattahip that the Utapao Base is supplied with 500 lb. bombs.